ogtaySafaraliyev/eBookFullStack/README.md

 ## 🧩 What Problem Does the Project Solve?
 Or, What It Does?

-The **eBook Full Stack** application is a full-fledged web platform where users can browse, purchase, and read eBooks online.
+The **eBook Full Stack** application is a full-fledged web platform where users can browse, add to cart, and purchase Books.
 The goal is to create a digital library system that:

 - Allows readers to access eBooks from anywhere
 - Provides a clean, responsive UI for a pleasant reading experience
 - Offers an admin panel for content management
 - Ensures secure user authentication and session management
+- Let users add eBooks to a cart for managing selected items

 This application replaces traditional library systems and mitigates the challenges of managing and accessing physical books.